ogonz007/rshell/README.md

 	For ls:
 		cd rshell
 		make
-		bin/ls <flag>
+		bin/ls
 	For cp:
 		cd rshell
 		make
-		bin/cp <file1> <file2>
+		bin/cp

 Rshell Program Overview:
-	This program was written to implement a simple version of a command shell called rshell.
+	This program was written to implement a very simple version of a command shell called rshell.
 	Rshell can support simple command inputs similar to those used in BASH command shell.
 	It makes commands call through the use of the execv function and uses a built in exit and cd commands to shutdown the program and move between directories respective.
 This shell can also